Soumajit-Pramanik/Multilayer-Louvain/README.md

     + Command -
       ```python generate_networks.py <folder_name1> <folder_name2>```
     + This generates 2-layer multilayer networks in the folder named 'folder_name1_Networks' with all possible combinations of the specified parameter values. 'folder_name2' would contain the LFR networks.
+    + Note: The 'permission of execution' would be required to be given to the benchmark executable which generates the LFR networks.
     + The format of the generated network files is the following -
       + number_of_layers